james-s-w-clark/james-s-w-clark.github.io/content/garden/todoist-work-filter-widget/index.md

 lastmod: 2019-03-17
 draft: false
 garden_tags: ["productivity"]
-summary: "… Increasing my productivity, autonomy, and enjoyment at work"
+summary: "… Increasing your productivity, autonomy, and enjoyment at work"
 status: "evergreen"
 ---

-TODO figure out why this doesn't show
-{{< figure src="add_filter.jpg" title="Add a filter" width="100%" >}}

-# The problem
-Do you ever have an amazing idea for work whilst away from your work PC, but hate mingling work tasks/ideas into your personal to-do ?
+Do you ever have an amazing idea for work whilst away from your work PC, but hate mingling work tasks/ideas into your personal to-do?
 Do you forget some of these great ideas, or can't conveniently access them at work?

 This guide shows how you can fix these problems with the free app Todoist.
 The following setup has worked incredibly well for me, and I hope you can benefit from it too!

-# The goal
+# Our goals
 1. Our two widgets will look like this:

-TODO WIDGETS PICTURE (WORK FILTER)
+{{< figure src="widget_view.jpg" width="50%" >}}

-2. I want to use a work widget to send tasks from phone to work project like this:
+2. We can send tasks from a phone to a work project like this:

-TODO ADD TASK PICTURE (WORK FILTER)
+{{< figure src="add_task.jpg" width="50%" >}}

-3. I want this work widget to include only 1. work project tasks, and 2. tasks for today or overdue.
+3. I want this *work widget* to include only:
+    - **work project** tasks, and
+    - tasks for **today or overdue**.
 I don't want to see tasks I scheduled for next year!

-4. I want my personal widget to EXCLUDE only work tasks.
+4. I want my personal widget to EXCLUDE these work tasks.

 # The setup